-- 1 Principles used to determine the nature and amount of remuneration & Key Management Personnel
+- 1. Remuneration Principles and Key Management Personnel

-- 2 Non-Executive Director remuneration
+- 2. Non-executive director remuneration

-- 3 Executive remuneration
+- 3. Executive remuneration

-- 4 Equity disclosures
+- 4. Equity disclosures

-- 5 Employment agreements
+- 5. Employment agreements.

 The information provided includes remuneration disclosures that are required under Accounting Standard AASB 124 Related Party Disclosures.
 These disclosures have been transferred from the financial report and have been audited.